 Next, I present the main specification.
 There are two additional sources of variation that are exploited.
 First, the fact that some municipalities speak more than one language.
 Second, the size of the indigenous population that speaks each language.
-Then, the following equation is estimated where $y{mt}$ is the outcome of interest for municipality m at time t, for instance the share of the population that identifies with Pentecostal affiliations.
-Then, the main explanatory variable of interest, $SILexposure{mt}$ , is constructed as where $Indigenous{1980,ml}$ is the indigenous population speaking language l, located in municipality m in 1980 and $PostTrans{lt}$ is a dummy variable that takes value 1 if the Bible is translated into language l at time t.
+Then, the following equation is estimated where y{mt} is the outcome of interest for municipality m at time t, for instance the share of Pentecostal population.
+The main explanatory variable of interest, $SILexposure{mt}$, is constructed as where $Indigenous{1980,ml}$ is the indigenous population speaking language l, located in municipality m in 1980. $PostTrans{lt}$ is a dummy variable that takes value 1 if the Bible is translated into language l at time t.
 Finally, $TotalPopulation{1980,m}$ is the total population of municipality m in 1980.
 Notice that the only variation over time is given by the translations of the Bible into each language.
-Therefore, $SILexposure{mt}$ is interpreted as the share of the population that has been exposed to SIL's work in municipality m at time t.
+Therefore, $SILexposure{mt}$ is interpreted as the share of the population that has been exposed to SIL's activity in municipality m at time t.
 Figure 7 illustrates the variable $SILexposure{mt}$ for the different time periods and municipalities.
 The main specification intends to capture the effect across municipalities of each additional Bible translation depending on the size of the population speaking the language.